telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 But how do you calculate the mask for each band? this is very simple.

-look at it with this examples.
+look at it with these examples.

 for example, if you want to activate the European band (B20), you will make sure that the mask has bit 20 activated.